-For more than a decade, Brad Herrema has been involved in many of the nation's largest and most significant and complex water matters, predominantly in the Western United States.
-His forte and long-term focus include strategic water supply planning, water right permitting and regulatory compliance, litigation including water right adjudications, transactional negotiations and due diligence, and water quality, environmental, and species concerns, spanning every aspect of California and national water law.
-A strategic business partner to his clients, Brad serves as special water counsel to private corporations, cities and special districts, investor-owned utilities and large landowners, golf courses, resorts and energy and infrastructure projects.
+Brad Herrema’s forte and long-term focus include strategic water supply planning, water right permitting and regulatory compliance, litigation including water right adjudications, transactional negotiations and due diligence, as well as water quality, environmental and species concerns spanning every aspect of California and national water law.
+For nearly 15 years, Brad has been involved in many of the nation’s most significant and complex water matters, predominantly in the western United States.
+A strategic business partner to his clients, Brad serves as special water counsel to private corporations, water purveyors such as cities and special districts, investor-owned utilities and large landowners, golf courses, resorts and energy and infrastructure projects.

 Brad is the leader of the firm’s Water practice group and is a regular writer and speaker on water issues.
-For the last six years, he has held a statewide leadership role in the field of groundwater resources as director of the Groundwater Resources Association of California.
+For the last seven years, he has held a statewide leadership role in the field of groundwater resources as director of the Groundwater Resources Association of California.